getgrav/grav-learn/pages/17/02.content/06.image-linking/doc.md

 ![Test Image 3](../../01.blog/02.my_folder/test-image-3.jpg)
 ```

+> [!CAUTION]
-!!
-The main benefit of this, is that you can maintain link integrity in other systems outside of Grav, such as GitHub.
+> The main benefit of this, is that you can maintain link integrity in other systems outside of Grav, such as GitHub.

 ### Absolute